asset-group/vakt-ble-defender/README.md

 </p>

-### 4.3 Fuzzer
+### 4.3 🔄 Evaluating VaktBLE against continuous attacks

-You can also test VaktBLE using a BLE fuzzer as follows:
+You can test robustness VaktBLE using a BLE fuzzer as follows:

 First, we specify the correct parameters for the target in *vakt-ble-defender/Attacks/Fuzzer/ble_central.py* at the bottom of the Python code.
 Specifically, update line 2319 with the target address *(slave_address)* and line 2321 with the dongle serial port from the attacker *(dongle_serial_port)*.